 Our respondents are hopeful about the near future, with 47% of web designers expecting work to be easier to come by in the next 12 months .

-This implies that digital experiences are predicted to continue dominating the marketplace, as the shift to online retailing and events maintains its foothold, correlating with wider industry forecasts of steady financial growth.
+This implies that digital experiences are predicted to continue dominating the marketplace.
+The shift to online retailing and events maintains its foothold, correlating with wider industry forecasts of steady financial growth.

 Despite the challenges presented by the pandemic and related economic downturn, it is reassuring to see that 70% of web designers are still as excited about their job as they were 12 months ago .

-Aside from showing the sector’s professionals to be a resilient bunch, this also demonstrates how, for many, web design is as much a passion as it is a vocation, a source of satisfaction and enjoyment as well as income.
+This shows that the sector’s professionals to be a resilient bunch.
+Aside from that, it also demonstrates how, for many, web design is as much a passion as it is a vocation.
+A source of satisfaction and enjoyment as well as income.

 And finally, we asked how web designers stay up to date with the latest trends, advances and technology.